-Trade between Bolivia and France is of modest volume (0.02% of our trade), but has steadily improved in the past five years.
-Remoteness, the low diversification of the Bolivian economy and the legal framework which is often not very conducive to investment, are deterrents for many of our companies (some 10 French firms are represented in Bolivia).
+Trade between Bolivia and France is limited (0.02% of our trade) and is negative (-€38 million in 2015).
 French investment, which is estimated at over US$500 million, could more than double over the next two years with the involvement of Total (development of the Incahuasi gas field).

-The trade deficit is falling (minus €25.3 million in 2014, or -44.9% compared with 2013).
-This is a structural deficit, owing to our purchases of mining products and metals.
+The trade balance deficit is structural, owing to our purchases of mining products and metals.
 The geographical isolation of this small market also explains low direct sales, because many French products found in Bolivia are imported and distributed from neighbouring countries (Chile, Peru and Brazil).
 Certain French products and equipment are therefore imported via third countries and do not appear in bilateral statistics.

-Our exports have risen sharply, but still remain at a low level (0.02% of our exports or €81 million in 2014, +120% compared to 2013).
-Bolivia is ranked 121th of our clients.
+Our exports have risen sharply, but are still few (0.02% of our exports or €26 million in the first half of 2015, +120% versus 2013).
+Bolivia ranks 121 among our clients.
 Main exports are, by order of importance, transport equipment (58%), other industrial products (23%) and other equipment (16%).

-Imports from Bolivia mostly consist of mining products and are increasing after falling in 2013.
-They amount to €106 million and have risen 29%.
+Imports from Bolivia mostly consist of mining products and are falling.
+They amounted to €93 million in 2015 and have decreased 13%.
 Main imports are oil and other extractive industry products (41%), organic chemicals (25%) and cereals (14%, mainly quinoa).